Last Updated on August 15, 2023 by Angela Vaz

 Give it a shot; you won’t regret it.

-26. Do the most important tasks in the beginning
+26. Do the most important tasks at the beginning of the day

 Identify your most important tasks and eat that frog!